-2. If a student is receiving a boarding allowance and

-he marries he will continue to be eligible to receive the allowance.
+2. If a student is receiving a boarding allowance and marries he or she will continue to be eligible to receive the allowance.

-Definitions of Full-time Study: Refer page 571.
+Definitions of Full-time Study: Refer pages 589-93.

-Suspension for Failure and Reinstatement: Refer page 574.
+Suspension for Failure and Reinstatement: Refer page 594.